Updated June 15, 2020

 Lectures.
 While there are multiple possibilities for content delivery, the university’s site license for Zoom appears to work quite well.
 For courses under 300, it is possible to use Zoom (CarmenZoom) to give live lectures to your students.
 Since Zoom is limited to 300 attendees, we recommend that classes larger than 300 use prerecorded videos and post them.
 Instructors of smaller classes may wish to record their lectures as well.
 Recording them in Zoom provides the option of generating a transcript for SLDS students.
 The transcripts will likely need to be edited, but the majority of the work will be done.
 At the bottom of this section, there are additional tips for using Zoom.
 It is important to note that however you decide to proceed, please communicate clearly to your students what that process is.

 Labs.
-There will be no in-person labs.
-The Columbus campus lab supervisors have a plan for most of our lab courses, at least for the first two weeks after break.
+There will be no in-person labs during summer term.
 We are requesting that our teaching assistants be available for office hours during their regularly scheduled lab times.
-More details will be communicated directly from the lab supervisors, so be watching for further communication.

 Recitations.
 We recommend that teaching assistants use Zoom to hold their recitations at normal times.
 The best method is to use a Personal Meeting Room option in Zoom for recitations.
 It might be useful to change your Personal Link in the Zoom profile to be just their name.#.
 Remember to consider the time zone that the students are in.